KI7MT/git-remote-demo/README.md

-# Push Code to Multiple Git Remotes Using SSH Identities
+# Push Code to Multiple Git Remotes Using SSH

 This simple tutorial will demonstrate one method (there are many) of pushing a single repository to multiple remotes, along with using SSH-Keys for identity.